Opel Rekord Series D: The engines

-Petrol / gasoline
+Petrol

-Opel had introduced a new generation of petrol/gasoline engines in 1966 with the Rekord B and these were the engines that reappeared in the Rekord D. As before, the stroke length was fixed at 69.8 mm: differences in engine size were achieved by varying the cylinder bore.
+Opel had introduced a new generation of petrol engines in 1966 with the Rekord B and these were the engines that reappeared in the Rekord D. As before, the stroke length was fixed at 69.8 mm: differences in engine size were achieved by varying the cylinder bore.
 The engine featured an unusual Camshaft in Head (CIH) configuration.
 The chain-driven camshaft was positioned directly above the cylinders but this was not a conventional ohc design.
 The camshaft operated the valves using rocker arms because the camshaft itself was positioned too low above the cylinders to permit direct action from the camshaft on the valves ends.
 One reason for this may have been cosmetic.
-Opel's so-called "CIH" engine configuration allowed the Rekord to incorporate the low bonnet/hood lines that style-conscious product development departments called for.
+Opel's so-called "CIH" engine configuration allowed the Rekord to incorporate the low bonnet lines that style-conscious product development departments called for.

 Although the Rekord D shared its wheelbase with its predecessor, in other respects it respected the tendency of Opel Rekords to move slightly upmarket with each new model.
 The Rekord D was heavier than the Rekord C and the previous model's 1492 cc engine was no longer offered.
 The smallest power unit at launch, and the one that would be the top seller with this model, was a 1698 cc engine with the low 8.2:1 compression ratio and 66 PS as on the predecessor.
 The 1698 cc unit was also offered with a twin barrel carburetter and a compression ratio of 9.8:1, offering a maximum power output of 83 PS and much improved torque.
 Drivers of this "1700 S" engined Rekord had to pay for higher octane fuel, however, and there was also a price to be paid in terms of reduced fuel economy.

 Customers wanting more performance from their Rekord could specify the "1900 S" engine of 1897 cc, providing a maximum power output of 97 PS supported by a 9.8:1 compression ratio and a twin chamber carburetter.
 Like the high compression "1700 S" unit, the "1900 S" needed high octane fuel, but it did provide a top speed of 165 km/h, making it good for more than 100 mph in non-metric export markets.
 This was the fastest Opel Rekord D on launch, there being no longer any six-cylinder engined Rekords.
 Anyone wishing to buy a Rekord bodied car with a six-cylinder engine would need to pay also for the enhanced specification of the six-cylinder Opel Commodore with which the Rekord again shared its body.